fwqefwqef/ChronoArkMods-windy/README.md

 (Go to BepInEx -> config -> open in Notepad: windy.damagemod.cfg)

+# [First Rare Full]

+The first rare skillbook shows all rare skills of your investigators.

 # [Minimum Skill Num]

 Change the number of minimum skills a character can have on their deck.